Noble-Lab/casanovo/docs/faq.md

 ## Miscellaneous

+**How can I track de novo peptides for spectra from MGF files in output mzTab?**

+You can use the `spectra_ref` column in output mzTab file to extract the MGF file index and positional index within an MGF file for the corresponding MS/MS spectrum.
+Entries in this column have the format `ms_run[FILE_INDEX]:index=POS_INDEX`, e.g. `ms_run[1]:index=0` refers to the first spectrum in the first MGF file.

 **Can I use Casanovo to sequence antibodies?**

 Yes, antibody sequencing is one of the popular uses for de novo sequencing technology.